-Action Affected airports Driver Timeframe Estimated Cost Lobby Dept of Home Affairs to provide customs & immigrations services, possibly from land border posts) to relevant airports Eastgate, Musina, possibly Lephalale LDRT Short term None (lobbying only) Establish a working relationship between PIA and the Polokwane Civil Airport PIA GAAL Short term None (lobbying only) Investigate the opportunity for GAAL to become involved at Eastgate to improve the chances of Eastgate to be able to offer customs & immigrations Eastgate, PIA GAAL Short term R200 000 Contact the identified airlines and start a process of negotiations about them operating the various identified routes, and conduct feasibility studies of the various routes for different scenarios Eastgate LDRT & Eastgate Short term R15 - 20 million Implement Safe Flying Limpopo Strategy: Conduct research about status quo of airports & airfields in the Province, including the fees they charge Develop guidelines for airports & airfields in Limpopo, including guidelines on appropriate landing and other fees Source funding for implementing guidelines Consult with local and district municipalities and private airfield owners to implement the guidelines Consult with aviation support services stakeholders (e.g. Dept Home Affairs, ATNS) Conduct customer service training where applicable Maintain ongoing relationships with airports and airfields and establish a regular (biannual) forum for representatives from airports and airfields to meet and discuss various issues and to encourage closer relationships among the various airports All airports and airfields in the province, including both publicly and privately owned airfields LDRT Short to medium term R50 million Forge stronger relationship with Airlink and lobby them for: • Lower fares on Polokwane and Phalaborwa routes • Competitive landing fees at Kruger Gateway airport • Operating routes from Polokwane to other SADC countries PIA, Kruger Gateway LDRT Short to medium term R15 million
+Action Affected airports Driver Timeframe Estimated Cost Investigate international status of airports in Limpopo with the intention of converting Hoedspruit into an International Airport.
+Hoedspruit LDRT Short term R1 million Establish a working relationship between PIA and the Polokwane Civil Airport PIA GAAL Short term None (lobbying only) Investigate the opportunity for GAAL to become involved at Hoedspruit to improve the chances of Hoedspruit to be able to offer customs & immigrations Hoedspruit, PIA GAAL Short term R200 000 Contact the identified airlines and start a process of negotiations about them operating the various identified routes, and conduct feasibility studies of the various routes for different scenarios Hoedspruit LDRT & Eastgate Short term R15 - 20 million Implement Safe Flying Limpopo Strategy: Conduct research about status quo of airports & airfields in the Province, including the fees they charge Develop guidelines for airports & airfields in Limpopo, including guidelines on appropriate landing and other fees Source funding for implementing guidelines Consult with local and district municipalities and private airfield owners to implement the guidelines Consult with aviation support services stakeholders (e.g. Dept Home Affairs, ATNS) Conduct customer service training where applicable Maintain ongoing relationships with airports and airfields and establish a regular (biannual) forum for representatives from airports and airfields to meet and discuss various issues and to encourage closer relationships among the various airports All airports and airfields in the province, including both publicly and privately owned airfields LDRT Short to medium term R50 million Forge stronger relationship with Airlink and lobby them for: • Lower fares on Polokwane and Phalaborwa routes • Competitive landing fees at Kruger Gateway airport • Operating routes from Polokwane to other SADC countries PIA, Phalaborwa LDRT Short to medium term R15 million